 As Christians, we must continue loving, welcoming, and embracing children from hard and broken places by bringing them into our lives and families.
 Though adoption does present a clear example of the truth of the gospel, it is not the only way we can present the truth of God’s work of salvation in history.

 My goal is to humbly suggest that we the Church expand our understanding of what it means to love children who have entered into the foster system.
 Children must be the primary focus but they should not be the exclusive focus.
 As Christians, we believe that all people are made in the image of God and worthy of dignity, value, and respect.
 When it comes to the foster care system, key parties can be easily overlooked, most often being the biological parents of kids in foster care.
-The Gospel alone can be our motivation and example of why Christians should seek reunification and restoration of families impacted by foster care.
+The Gospel alone can be our motivation and example of why Christians should seek reunification and find ways to help children in foster care.

 Jesus Restores Relationships